 “These winners exemplify ULI’s tradition of producing and sharing expert information on land use and real estate issues,” said ULI Chief Executive Officer Patrick L. Philips.
 “They are smart reads backed up by balanced reporting and scientific research.
 Both articles are refreshing examples of reliable writing in an age of information overload.”

 Kozloff was selected as an award winner for his Urban Land story that made the case for urban parks providing a measurable bump in value and competitive advantage for real estate properties.
 “The Payoff from Parks” cites specific case studies and empirical research that support the argument that public space can create a property premium for lots within several hundred feet of a green space.
 Kozloff attributes this to a market demand for interaction, which translates into more retail shoppers and revenue for retail investors.
-In turn, this increase in activity attracts tenants and increases property value for residential.
+In turn, this increase in activity attracts tenants and increases property value for residential development.

 ULI 2012 Apgar Urban Land Award

-Spivak’s article in Urban Land’s May/June 2011 issue, entitled “Seniors’ Housing Acquisitions,” examines how a series of recent blockbuster acquisition deals is transforming the senior housing property sector and why some of the industry’s largest ownership groups are pursuing newer and riskier growth opportunities.
-This sector, once a solid and safe investment, has experienced consolidation and partnership surges in health care and senior housing real estate investment trusts (REITs).
-Spivak explains how changes in federal tax law and expectations that the elderly population will jump 36 percent by 2020 are both major reasons why investors see growth potential for senior housing.
+Spivak’s article in Urban Land’s May/June 2011 issue, titled “Seniors’ Housing Acquisitions,” examines how a series of recent blockbuster acquisition deals is transforming the seniors’ housing property sector and why some of the industry’s largest ownership groups are pursuing newer and riskier growth opportunities.
+This sector, once a solid and safe investment, has experienced consolidation and partnership surges in health care and seniors’ housing real estate investment trusts (REITs).
+Spivak explains how changes in federal tax law and expectations that the elderly population will jump 36 percent by 2020 are both major reasons why investors see growth potential for seniors’ housing.
 However, Spivak warns that such changes will make a sector that traditionally has been resistant to economic downturns more sensitive to both economic down cycles and potential cuts in Medicare and Medicaid reimbursements.